CloudLabsAI-Azure/Fabric-Analytics-in-aday/english/lab-guide/lab3.md

     ![](../media/lab-03/image045.jpg)

-    We need to merge Countries query now.
+    We need to merge the Countries query now.

 14. With Merge query selected, select **Home -> Combine - > Merge queries -> Merge queries** from the ribbon.